michaeldfisher/autonomy-and-verification.github.io/_events/fmas.md

 <article class="row">
   <section class="columns large-8" markdown="1">
 Each submission will receive at least three, single-blind reviews.
 If a paper is accepted, at least one of the authors must attend the workshop to present their work.
 Revised selected papers will be published in the upcoming FM 2019 Workshops [Lecture Notes in Computer Science](http://www.springer.com/lncs) volume.
+This will involve authors editing their papers based on the reviews and feedback at the workshop, which will then be reviewed again.
+The deadline for the LNCS volume is yet to be announced.
 </section>
   <section class="columns large-4" markdown="1">
 ![LNCS Logo]({{site.images}}logos/LNCS-Logo_4c.png){:width="360px"}